crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

 The spacer sequence is located on the 5-prime end with respect to the PAM sequence, and the default spacer sequence length is 20 nucleotides.
-If necessary, we can change the spacer length using the function `crisprBase::spacerLength`.
+If necessary, one can change the spacer length using the function `crisprBase::spacerLength`.
 We can inspect the protospacer construct by using `prototypeSequence`: